Healthy Homes Assessment Avalon

 Avalon Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory in all Avalon and New Zealand rental homes where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is mandatory throughout Avalon and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords have to keep records that prove conformance with the Healthy Homes Standards that apply or will be applicable during the tenancy of your rental home.
+• Property managers and landlords are required to keep records that demonstrate the conformance to all Healthy Homes Standards that apply or will be in force throughout the tenancy period of your rental home.

-• Private landlords and property managers are required to make sure their rental properties comply to the Healthy Homes Standards within 90 days of a new, renewed or varied tenancy.
+• Private landlords and property managers are required to make sure their rental properties comply with the Healthy Homes Standard within 90 days of any new, renewed or varied Tenancy.

-• All the boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) must adhere to the Healthy Homes Standards regardless of the date the tenancy was started.
+• All the boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.

-• All homes rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All households that are rented out to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes